 5. Clean the Power Tool when you are Done

 This is very important.
-Most of us forget about this, but cleaning your power tool after you are finished for the day can add a longer life.
-If you even do something as simple as using your compressor to blow the dust out of your motor, the next time you use the power tool, it will run that much cooler because it can now breath and dissipate heat better.
+Most of us forget about this, but cleaning your power tool after you are finished for the day can prolong the life of the tool.
+If you even do something as simple as using your compressor to blow the dust out of your motor.
+The next time you use the power tool, it will run that much cooler because it can now breath and dissipate heat better.

 6. Keep in a Dry Place